m-dorgham/PedestrianTracking/README.md

 # PedestrianTracking

-This is a research project developed during my master study in University of Hamburg.
+This is a research project developed during my master study in University of Hamburg 2017.

 The Target is to detect and track any moving human in RGB videos captured by a single stationary camera.